elmoubarakijamila/CBCTAlign/README.md

 ![Step 1 — File selection dialog](docs/images/image1_2.png)

 ### Step 2 — Cephalometric Landmarks
-Import the ALI_CBCT JSON markup files via **File → Load Landmarks JSON**, one per timepoint.
+Detect the landmarks directly within CBCTAlign by running the integrated ALI_CBCT process (select the model and reference landmark), **or** import existing ALI_CBCT JSON markup files via **File → Load Landmarks JSON**, one per timepoint.
 CBCTAlign extracts the landmark coordinates and populates a color-coded table with the name, abbreviation, and (x, y, z) position in millimeters for each timepoint.

 ![Step 2 — Landmarks](docs/images/image2.png)